 I am an Assistant Professor in the Department of Government and Politics at the University of Maryland - College Park.
 Between 2013 and 2015, I was an Assistant Professor at City University of New York - City College in the Department of Political Science.
 I earned my Ph.D. from Yale University in political science with subfield certifications in comparative politics, international relations, Middle East politics, and methodology.
-My current research focuses on new approaches to citizen-building that aim to cultivate societies better adapted to the pressures of globalization, with emphasis on the Arab world.
+My current research focuses on new approaches to citizen-building in the context of globalization, with emphasis on the Arab world.
 The title of my book, forthcoming with Cambridge University Press, is Bedouins into Bourgeois: Remaking Citizens for Globalization.
 Earlier published research focuses on international security, non-state networks, and the social and organizational drivers of innovation.
 My work has been cited in Science and The New Yorker.

 Before beginning my doctoral work, I earned an M.Phil. in international relations from the University of Cambridge, where I was a Gates Scholar.
 I co-authored an article in International Security challenging the conventional wisdom that networked structures make non-state actors particularly effective.
 I also hold a master's degree in information management from the University of California, Berkeley, where I studied technology and innovation.